top of page

 HOA Restrictive Covenants & Solar Panels

-These covenants impact how a homeowner uses their property and is an agreement with the HOA.
+These covenants impact how a homeowner uses their property and are an agreement with the HOA.
 They commonly cover topics including landscaping, rentals, holiday decorations, vehicles, pets, trash, noise, exterior changes, and storage.
 Often, residents are limited to certain exterior colors of paint, the total number of vehicles, and what they can store on their property.
 For example, it might require a homeowner to mow their lawn or limit what they can do in their yard, such as raising livestock.

 Failure to follow CC&Rs can result in fines or even a lien on a property.
 Restrictive covenants can be a good thing that helps stop behaviors that could decrease property values, such as preventing a homeowner from creating a junkyard or having loud parties late at night.
 However, they can also significantly restrict the use of one’s property in some cases.